builders-blueprint-series/from-coder-to-engineer/body/chapter-8.md

 ##### Passing Arguments to a Service

 Our method that retrieved all reservations is only one use case in our application.
-What if we wanted to add a way to final all reservations on a certain date?
-The code below shows a method we could add to our reservation controller to accept a DateTime via a GET request to our API.
+What if we wanted to add a way to find all reservations on a certain date.
+The code below shows a method we added to our reservation controller to accept a DateTime via a GET request to our API.

 **Figure 8-X** Method to retrieve all reservations on a particular date